Ugo5738/paservices/docs/langgraph.md

 }
 ```

+Field reference:

+- `super_id`: Correlation ID for the workflow.
+- `status`: Lifecycle state for this service task.
+- `context`: Which subsystem produced the update.
+- `data_location`: URL to the full status snapshot JSON.
+- `timestamp`: ISO-8601 timestamp of the update.
+- `summary`: Small metrics and counts (service-specific).
+- `metadata`: Identifiers and callback info (service-specific).

 The `data_location` URL points to a richer snapshot with the same envelope plus a `data` field
 containing service-specific payloads: